pingcap/tiflow/dm/docs/RFCS/20220124_enhance_task_manageability.md

 where `resource type`, `command` and `flags` are:

-- `resource type`: Specifies the resource you want to control. resource types are case-insensitive and there are limited resource types. currently there are only these types of resource types: `task`, `source`, `relay`, `ddl-lock` and `member`
+- `resource type`: Specifies the resource you want to control. resource types are case-insensitive and there are limited resource types. currently there are only these types of resource types: `task`, `source`, `relay`, `ddl-lock` and `member`.

 - `command`: Specifies the operation that you want to perform on one or more resources, for example `create`, `get`, `update`, `delete`, `etc`.